NoraCore/multimodular-project-logging-example/README.md

-# The first code task by issoft
+# The first code task
 The personal solution of implementation multimodular project with example of logging and recursive binary search.